Deterministic Primality Proving on Proth Numbers: Taking Square Roots

-Equipped with $\G$ and Algorithm \ref{alg-multiplication}, we are ready to describe how to compute square roots modulo $N$, which is the main ingredient of the Step II in Algorithm \ref{alg-primality}.
-In Algorithm \ref{alg-sqrt} below, the notation $\ELEMENT{x}^y$ means using Algorithm \ref{alg-multiplication} and the successive squaring method to compute $\ELEMENT{x}$ to the power $y$.
-Algorithm \ref{alg-sqrt} halts due to $N$ composite as soon as Algorithm \ref{alg-multiplication} does, if it is the case.
+We have Algorithm~\ref{alg-sqrt} below for taking square roots modulo $N$.
+The notation $\ELEMENT{x}^y$ means using Algorithm~\ref{alg-multiplication} and the successive squaring method to compute $\ELEMENT{x}$ to the power $y$.
+Algorithm~\ref{alg-sqrt} halts due to $N$ composite as soon as Algorithm~\ref{alg-multiplication} does, if it is the case.